 Veganism is a great path in life to take, fighting for animal rights, the environment, and ethical practices.
-But, when you have kids, you have to put all other things aside and focus on the health of your child.
+Yes, you do get a lot of judgment from others for being vegan, but it’s really worth the choice.
+However, when you have kids, you have to put all other things aside and focus on the health of your child.

 This is where it gets tricky.
 You may be vegan, but kids are very delicate, they have specific nutritional needs and if not met they can stunt growth, affect their health, and even endanger their lives.